Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Constructing a Dominating Pair of Distributions for the Gaussian Mechanism

 We modified the implementation of the algorithm introduced by~\cite{DoroshenkoGKKM22} in the Google DP library to construct the PLDs (Privacy Loss Distribution object).
 The algorithm constructs an approximation of the PLD from the hockey-stick divergence between the pair of distributions at a range of values for $\varepsilon$.
 From Theorem~\ref{thm:substitution-prop30} we know that the direction of the pair of distributions yielding the largest hockey-stick divergence for the mechanism of a single iteration differs for $\alpha$ below and above $1$.
 We construct a new PLD by combining the two directions at $\alpha = 1$ or $\varepsilon = 0$.

-See the left-side plot of Figure~\ref{fig:connect-the-dots-combined} for a visualization of how our construction uses the point-wise maximum of the hockey-stick divergence for a single iteration.
-This construction represents a dominating pair of distributions and as such it is sufficient to find a dominating pair of distributions for the composed mechanism using self-composition by Theorem~\ref{thm:dominating-pair-dominates-composition}.
+See the left-side plot of Fig.~\ref{fig:connect-the-dots-combined} for a visualization of how our construction uses the point-wise maximum of the hockey-stick divergence for a single iteration.
+This construction represents a dominating pair of distributions and as such it is sufficient to compute a dominating pair of distributions for the composed mechanism using self-composition by Theorem~\ref{thm:dominating-pair-dominates-composition}.

-The right-side plot of Figure~\ref{fig:connect-the-dots-combined} shows the privacy curve obtained from self-composing the PLD for the dominating pair of distributions with parameters $\sigma = 4$, $\gamma = 0.05$, and $1000$ iterations.
+The right-side plot of Fig.~\ref{fig:connect-the-dots-combined} shows the privacy curve obtained from self-composing the PLD for the dominating pair of distributions with parameters $\sigma = 4$, $\gamma = 0.05$, and $1000$ iterations.
 The blue line is the privacy curve under $\simremove$ and also serves as a lower bound for the true privacy curve.
 Note that the orange line would also be the privacy curve achieved by this technique under the add/remove relation if we did not consider the add and remove relations separately.

 The gap between the upper and lower bound motivates future work for understanding the worst-case datasets. { Similar to the add/remove case we conjecture that the subsampled Gaussian mechanism behaves well under composision.
 Specifically, we conjecture that the privacy curve of the composed subsampled Gaussian mechanism under $\simsubstitute$ matches the curve under $\simremove$ for $\varepsilon \geq 0$.
 It seems likely that this is the case if Conjecture~\ref{conj:gaussian-remove-vs-add} holds.
 However, if Conjecture~\ref{conj:gaussian-remove-vs-add} does not hold the above statement also does not hold. }